Match Preview and Report - Runcorn Town (Away) 21.07.18

 Brodie would come close once more with his head, but would turn provider for the Yellows first goal of the 2018 pre season!
 He clipped an inch perfect cross in to the box and only just on, Amis arrowed his header in to the back of the net.

-Then came a strange infamous moment when Stephen Lewis blasted the ball away in frustration as a result of his disagreement with the linesman’s decision.
+Then came a strange infamous moment, when Stephen Lewis blasted the ball away in frustration, as a result of his disagreement with the linesman’s decision.
 The referee ordered him to leave the field to calm down, but he would be allowed to re-enter.

 It was a sense of de ja vu with 51 gone.
-Brodie placing another inch percent cross on the head of Amis.
+Brodie placing another inch percent cross on to the head of Amis.
 2-1!

 Jack Dunn then stung the hands of RTFC’s number one and Garrity followed up and marked his excellent debut, with a simple finish.

-Josh Amis had the last chance of his game (he would be substituted shortly) volleying wide wasting the chance of getting a hat trick in the process.
+Josh Amis had the last chance of his game, (he would be substituted shortly) volleying wide wasting the chance of getting a hat trick in the process.